Do you need help decluttering your computer at home or at work?

 You empty your kitchen trash can at least once a week…but when’s the last time you emptied your computer’s recycling or trash bin?
-Chances are you’ve got gobs and gobs of stuff that needs to be deleted.
+Chances are you’ve got gobs and gobs of materials that need to be deleted.

-Take a moment to locate your computer’s recycling or trash bin, and delete items from the bin.
-Be forewarned, this step may take some time to complete given your computer, and how many files and documents are sitting in the bin.
+You’ll then want to press the recycling or trash button or command on your computer to remove the rest.
+Be forewarned, this step may take some time to complete given your computer’s specs and how many files and documents are sitting in the bin.